Affiliate links on Android Authority may earn us a commission. Learn more.

 The Inspire 3 Fitbit ships with a classic band in one of three colors: Morning Glow, Lilac Bliss, and Midnight Zen.
 In addition to these classic bands, Fitbit sells a variety of accessories including translucent bands in Chili Pepper and Deep Dive ($34.95), and stainless steel mesh bands in platinum and soft gold ($69.95) — you can see the latter and the Deep Dive band pictured in this review.
 Alternatively, Fitbit also sells an Inspire 3 clip ($19.95) for attaching the tracker to your waistline or sports bra.
 Considering the Inspire 3 has such a lightweight, unobtrusive design, I can’t see myself opting for the 90s beeper belt clip.
 That said, versatility is never a bad thing, and hey, maybe you don’t want the tan line.

 While Fitbit’s fashion-conscious Luxe tracker is available in multiple finishes, the Inspire 3 pill is only available in black.
 As a result, adding a metallic bracelet only elevates the band so far.
-On the other hand, the iridescent bands are quite unique and blend nicely with the pebble.
+On the other hand, the iridescent bands are quite unique and blend nicely with the black pebble.
 Throughout this Inspire 3 review, the Deep Dive band provided a much more interesting look than a classic band.
 I especially appreciated the addition of a blue metallic clasp (rather than a silver one) for a cohesive finish.

 Most importantly, all of the Inspire 3 accessories are incredibly comfortable.
 The bands are neat enough to wear day and night which is crucial because Fitbit’s sleep tracking is unmatched.
 Anyone remotely interested in evaluating their rest will find a top-tier experience with the Inspire 3.
 Not only does the tracker record all the essentials, but its slim profile also makes it one of the easiest devices to wear to bed.
 The Inspire 3 automatically tracks your total time asleep plus your time spent in light, deep, and REM sleep stages.
 In the morning, the device also registers a Sleep Score, which represents the quality of your sleep.

 I was especially impressed with the Fitbit Inspire 3’s sleep tracking while traveling.
-Thanks to my unique skill for booking the most miserable flight paths possible, I allowed myself three hours of sleep on one Saturday night before a very early take-off on the following Sunday morning.
+Thanks to my unique skill for booking the most miserable flight paths possible, I allowed myself three hours of sleep on one Saturday night before a very early take-off on Sunday morning.
 I crashed a few hours later (me sleeping, not the plane!) after finding the in-flight movie selection to be subpar.
 Then, in the terminal during my layover, I fell asleep again for about an hour before waking up desperately afraid I had missed boarding.
 Like a reliable friend, the Fitbit Inspire 3 tracked all of this behavior flawlessly.
 It was especially helpful on Sunday evening to know exactly how much sleep I had (or hadn’t) gotten so I could adjust my sleep routine in order to be well-rested on Monday morning.
 If my haphazard snoozing didn’t throw off the device, I don’t know what would.

 With a Premium membership, Fitbit now offers even deeper analysis through Sleep Profile.
 This new program analyzes your sleep habits on a monthly basis and matches you with an adorable sleep animal avatar.
 To receive a Sleep Profile you need to log 14 nights of sleep before the first of the month.
 As such, I was not able to find out my Sleep Profile within the time frame of this review but I am eager to see my results on October 1 (fingers crossed for something A) cute or B) exotic).
 Regardless, it’s great to see these features come to an entry-tier tracker for advanced sleep tracking, albeit behind the Fitbit Premium paywall.